-Between Halloween and Christmas, there is this wonderful holiday called Thanksgiving.
-I love Thanksgiving and all that it represents.
-If you’re like me and not quite ready to jump from Halloween to Christmas, I have a project just for you.
-Or, if you are ready to move on to the most wonderful time of the year, you can save this for next year. 😉
+Between summer and the holiday, there is this wonderful time of the year called….fall!
+I love fall all that it represents.
+If you’re like me and not quite ready to jump from summer to the holidays, I have a project just for you that still offers pops of color as we segue into fall.

 Sew a Fall Leaf Table Applique Mini Quilt Topper